 \section{Introduction}

-\textit{Ripple Effect} (also known as \textit{Hakyu}, \textit{Hakyukoka}, or \textit{Seismic}) is a logic puzzle introduced by a Japanese company Nikoli, the creator of many famous logic puzzles such as Sudoku, Numberlink, and Kakuro.
-A Ripple Effect puzzle consists of a rectangular grid of size $m \times n$ divided into polyominoes called \textit{rooms}.
-Some cells in the grid comes with a number already in them; we call these cells \textit{fixed cells} and the other cells \textit{empty cells}).
-The objective of this puzzle is to fill a number into each empty cell according to the following rules \cite{nikoli}. \begin{enumerate} \item \textit{Room condition}: Each room must contain consecutive integers starting from 1 to its \textit{size} (the number of cells in the room). \item \textit{Distance condition}: If two cells in the same row or column have the same number $x$, the space separating the two cells must be at least $x$ cells separating the two cells.
+\textit{Ripple Effect} (also known as \textit{Hakyu}, \textit{Hakyukoka}, or \textit{Seismic}) is a logic puzzle created by a Japanese company Nikoli, the developer of many famous logic puzzles including Sudoku, Numberlink, and Bridges.
+A Ripple Effect puzzle consists of a rectangular grid, which is divided into polyominoes called \textit{rooms}.
+Some cells in the grid comes with a number already in them; we call these cells \textit{fixed cells} and other cells \textit{empty cells}.
+The objective of this puzzle is to fill a number into each empty cell according to the two following conditions \cite{nikoli}. \begin{enumerate} \item \textit{Room condition}: Each room must contain consecutive integers starting from 1 to its \textit{size} (the number of cells in the room). \item \textit{Distance condition}: If two cells in the same row or column contain the same number $x$, there must be a space of at least $x$ cells separating the two cells.
 See Figure \ref{fig1}. \end{enumerate}

-Suppose that Angelina is an expert in Ripple Effect.
-She created a difficult Ripple Effect puzzle and challenged her friend Blaze to solve it.
-After a while, Blaze could not solve her puzzle and began to doubt that the puzzle may have no solution.
-In order to convince Blaze that her puzzle actually has a solution without revealing it (which would make the challenge pointless), Angelina needs a protocol of \textit{zero-knowledge proof}.
+Patricia, an expert in Ripple Effect, created a difficult Ripple Effect puzzle and challenged her friend Victor to solve it.
+After a while, Victor could not solve her puzzle and started to doubt whether the puzzle has a solution.
+Patricia needs to convince him that her puzzle indeed has a solution without showing it (which would render the whole challenge pointless).
+In this situation, Patricia needs a \textit{zero-knowledge proof (ZKP)} to convince Victor.